 With the search for the missing MH370 plane set to resume again in September, aviation experts believe answers to one of the greatest aviation mysteries in history might be found in the Indian Ocean off the coast of Australia.
 The new search area – roughly the size of West Virginia – will cover about 23,000 square miles, and 26 countries from around the world have offered their assistance in the search.

 New intelligence from the Australian government could move the search area for Malaysia Airlines Flight 370, which has been missing since March.
-Analysis of failed satellite phone calls made by Malaysia Airlines officials to the MH370 flight crew after the plane had disappeared from radar indicate that the plane may have turned south earlier than previously thought.
+Analysis of failed satellite phone calls made by Malaysia Airlines officials to the MH370 flight crew after the plane had disappeared from radar indicates that the plane may have turned south earlier than previously thought.
 Armed with this new data, what’s next in the MH370 investigation?

 July 1, 2014